autarchprinceps/Multiagent-Warehouse/README.md

 * Order is successfully completed in standard case
 * Configuration in JSON possible
 * Added a simple GUI for the stocks of the ShelfAgents
+* Orderpickers use a log file (in Agents directory) for processing orders to display their internal datastructure and workflow
 * ShelfAgents and Orderpickers support a "multi-item-broadcast"
 * see below or wiki/architecture for the interaction design between the agents